miracuse/miracuse.github.io/docs/classes/soldier/index.md

 - **Reroll**: Change the outcome of a roll by rolling again and taking the new result, a maximum of one time per action.

-- **Perform Heroics**: Empower a Weapon kit to go beyond its usual usage for a single action.
+- **Perform Heroics**: Empower a Gear kit to go beyond its usual usage for a single action.

 ---